pupil-labs/pupil-docs/user-docs/pupil-capture.md

 * Load the `Pupil Sync` plugin from the `General` sub-menu in the GUI.
 * Once the plugin is active it will show all other local network pupil sync nodes in the GUI
-* It will also auto-magically synchronise time up to 0.1ms.
+* It will also automatically synchronise time up to 0.1ms.
 * Furthermore actions like starting and stopping a recording on one device will be mirrored instantly on all other devices.

 For this to work your network needs to allow `UDP` transport.
 If the nodes do not find each other, create a local wifi network and use that instead.